What You Need to Know Before Renting Your First Motorhome or RV

 - Be aware of age restrictions.
 Most motorhome rentals only allow drivers over the age of 25

 - Be aware of the one-way fee.
-Different pick-up and drop-off location often incur an extra fee
+Different pick-up and drop-off locations often incur an extra fee

 - Include the ferry crossing between the North Island and South Island into your budget

-- Check out motorhome relocation for free motorhome rentals
+- Check out motorhome relocations for free motorhome rentals

 - Check what’s included in your motorhome rental.
-You’ll be surprised at how much is included!
+You’ll be surprised at how much there is!

 - Many motorhomes for rent are diesel, so remember the Road User Charge (diesel tax) that needs to be paid at the end of your trip

 - If you want to camp for free in public places, make sure your motorhome is certified self-contained

 - Know the New Zealand road rules

 - Consider your needs carefully before choosing a motorhome.
 The choice of motorhomes to rent in New Zealand is huge!